-Travis completed his Ph.D. in English at the University of Pennsylvania and will be a Postdoctoral Teaching Fellow in English starting in Fall 2018.
+Travis is currently a Postdoctoral Teaching Fellow in English at the University of Texas at Austin.
 He received his B.A. in English and Classical Civilization from the University of California, Los Angeles in 2012 and received his M.A. in English from the University of Pennsylvania in 2013.
-His work is primarily interested in the relationship between literature and science and the history of medicine and disability.
-He is also committed to accessible public scholarship that enables conversations across disciplinary lines within and beyond the academy.Travis has taught at BrainChild Education, a tutoring center in Oakland, CA specializing in English and Mathematics for K-12 students in the Bay Area.
+He completed his Ph.D. in English at the University of Pennsylvania in 2018.
+His work is primarily focused on eighteenth- and nineteenth-century British literature and culture with interests in literature and science and the history of medicine and disability.
+He is also committed to accessible public scholarship that enables conversations across disciplinary lines within and beyond the academy.Travis has previously taught at BrainChild Education, a tutoring center in Oakland, CA specializing in English and Mathematics for K-12 students in the Bay Area.
 From 2010-2012, he also worked as a peer learning facilitator at UCLA's Academics in the Commons/Athletics Peer Learning Labs, where he regularly held tutorials on composition and literature.
 He has taught as an adjunct instructor for the Community College of Philadelphia and as a graduate instructor at the University of Pennsylvania.

 Beyond teaching, Travis has also served as a Student Educator for the Armand Hammer Museum in Westwood, Los Angeles, where he developed and gave public tours of art exhibitions.
 In 2010, Travis worked internationally as an intern and guest English instructor at Ryugaku Journal, a Japanese publication catering to Japanese students interested in studying abroad in the US, UK, and Australia.

-Travis currently resides in Philadelphia and regularly flies to Atlanta to see his family.
-Outside of his academic work, he enjoys writing poetry, great meals, and traveling.
+Travis currently resides in Austin and regularly flies to Atlanta to see his family.
+Outside of his academic work, he enjoys writing poetry, discovering local food, and traveling.
 He has a rescued grey tabby named (Freddie) Mercury.
-He has been practicing taiko drumming since 2008 and is currently a part of Kyo Daiko, a Philadelphia-based community group.Twitter: @travisclau
+He has been practicing taiko drumming since 2008 and has played with San Francisco Taiko Dojo, Atlanta Taiko Project, and Philadelphia’s Kyo Daiko.Twitter: @travisclau